UnityTech/UIWidgets/README.md

 ## Learn

 #### Samples
-You can find many UIWidgets App samples in the UIWidgets package in the **Samples** folder.
+You can find many UIWidgets sample projects on Github, which covers different aspects and provide you learning materials in various levels:
-Feel free to try them out and make modifications to see the results.
-To get started, the UIWidgetsTheatre scene provides you a list of carefully selected samples to start with.
+* UIWidgetsSamples (https://github.com/UIWidgets/UIWidgetsSamples).
+These samples are developed by the dev team in order to illustrates all the features of
+UIWidgets.
+Clone this Repo to the **Assets** folder of your local UIWidgets project and then you can find all the sample scenes under the **Scene** folder.

-You can also try UIWidgets-based Editor windows by clicking **UIWidgetsTest** on the main menu and open one of the dropdown samples.
+You can also try UIWidgets-based Editor windows by clicking the new **UIWidgetsTests** tab on the main menu and open one of the dropdown samples.
+* awesome-UIWidgets by Liangxie (https://github.com/liangxiegame/awesome-uiwidgets).
+This Repo contains lots of UIWidget demos apps and third-party applications.
+* ConnectApp (https://github.com/UnityTech/ConnectAppCN).
+This is an online, open-source UIWidget-based App developed by the dev team.
+If you are making your own App with UIWidgets, this project will provides you with many best practice cases.

 #### Wiki
 The develop team is still working on the UIWidgets Wiki.
 However, since UIWidgets is mainly derived from Flutter,